Thunder, lightning and hail strike the UK in dramatic end to summer season

 Met Office meteorologist Honor Criswick said she had “no doubt” the conditions led to damage and localised flooding in places after rain, thunder and “quite significant outbreaks of quite large hail”.

-There are two flood warnings in place in England for waters in north-west Leicestershire and south Staffordshire.
+There are three flood warnings in place in England for waters in north-west Leicestershire, south Staffordshire and Bedfordshire.

+Sarah Cook, flood duty manager at the Environment Agency, said: “Persistent heavy rain and thunderstorms could lead to significant surface water flooding on Monday across parts of England.

+“The impacts could include localised flooding in urban areas and fast responding catchments, including some property flooding as well as travel disruption.
+The risk from river flooding remains low.”

 Ms Criswick said: “Where we’ve had the rain over the last couple of days we’re expecting further rain for the beginning of next week as well.